evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 ### Introduction

 I was a business analyst and I have been thinking about how we can make a better business decision based on the data.
-In 2019, I had an opportunity to continue my masters in data and computational science.
-Then in September, my job-seeking journey started.
+In 2019, I started my masters in data and computational science.
+Then in September 2020, my job-seeking journey started.

 In reviewing various job descriptions of a data analyst from LinkedIn, Indeed and Glassdoor; I found myself questioning about:

 >***"how many years of experience that I need?"***

->***"what is a data analyst doing?"***

 >***"what is the KEYWORDS of the job summaries?***

-In order to answer these questions, I used natural language processing (NLP) techniques and GloVe Algorithm to analyze the keywords in job summary for a data analyst.
+In order to answer these questions, I used natural language processing (NLP) techniques and GloVe Algorithm to analyze the keywords in job summaries/description (I will use both interchangeably) for a data analyst.

 ### About the Data Set
 We will **get** the datas set from Indeed.
 I decided to use Indeed because it has a straight-forward structure and it is the best job search website in Ireland.